Cuban Boys

-The Cuban Boys are an English electronic group and production team, currently composed of Skreen B and Ricardo Autobahn; the band formerly also included B.L.
+Cuban Boys are an English electronic group and production team, currently composed of Skreen B and Ricardo Autobahn; the band formerly also included B.L.
 Underwood ("Blu") and Jenny McLaren (Autobahn's sister).
-Their music is characterised by fast electronic beats, heavy reliance upon samples and the repetition of the name drop "the Cuban Boys" in the background of many of their tracks.
+Their music is characterised by fast electronic beats, heavy reliance upon samples and the repetition of the name drop "The Cuban Boys" in the background of many of their tracks.
 They achieved success after being aired on John Peel's BBC Radio 1 show with sample-heavy dance tracks and cut-ups and were responsible for the UK No. 4 hit single "Cognoscenti vs. Intelligentsia" which was released through EMI.

 Band formation

 The Cuban Boys formed in 1998 using the Internet as a publicity and collaboration tool from the outset.
 After a web-only release of an anonymous dance track, "Diophantus Arithmetica", with hints that it was by Noel Gallagher, they recorded "Oh My God!
 They Killed Kenny" (later retitled "Kenny"), which featured sampled dialogue from South Park combined with "The Bump" by Kenny.
 This was played extensively by John Peel and took the 6th position in the 1998 Festive Fifty.
 Following this it was released as the band's first single.
 A six-track EP, Blueprint for Modernisation, followed.
 A track from this EP, "Cuban Boy (Cuban Boys Go Boom!
 Mix)", went on to be used as the theme music for the BBC sitcom Still Game.